 “Years down the line I was going through premarital, getting rid of pictures of my ex-girlfriends, to say my mind and my heart are focused on this woman here, and I don’t need any reminders of anything.
 And I came across her picture and I couldn’t throw it away.
 And my wife said, ‘Just throw it in the trash.’
 I literally broke down over the guilt and the remorse and the shame of it all.
 That was the beginning of the healing process for me.”

 It was a healing process he wanted to share.
-When he wrote and recorded the story into the Anomaly album, he first prepared his mother with a phone call for the story she didn’t know.
+When he wrote and recorded the story in the Anomaly album, he first prepared his mother with a phone call for the story she didn’t know.

 A Sweet Invitation